 5 Good, Affordable Vinyl Record Players, Reviewed

 Vinyl is not dead.
 In fact, it’s alive and growing.
-Listening to a record on a turntable is a phenomenal experience, and it’s more accessible than ever before.
+Listening to a record on a turntable is a transcendent experience, and it’s more accessible than ever.

 Finding a good record player on a tight budget can be tricky.
 There’s a lot of competing information and plenty of conflicting reviews to wade through.
 Additionally, there’s a whole mess of features features to understand: dual function, MP3 capability, speed controls, etc.